|Language:||English • français • italiano • português • español|

 Other things to check may be:

 - Verify OpenGL v1 support is enabled and that your graphics card drivers are up to date.
+Sometimes drivers from the vendor are required rather than Microsoft supplied ones.
 Visual3D does not use GPU's for processing.

 - Running Nexus, QTM, Cortex, Motive, etc. on the same computer as Visual3D can sometimes stress out the PC.
 Deactivating Visual3D and moving it to another PC may help.

 - McAfee anti-virus (or others like Avast, AVG, Kapersky, etc.) may be checking all EXE, C3D, CMO, CMZ files on every access.
 This is likely over-protection nowadays and a performance killer.
 Disable the real-time/run-time scan option or whitelist Visual3D.exe, .c3d and .cmz files.

 - Examine your pipeline for extra Recalc commands that may not be needed.

 - Do a memory usage check (perfmon or Task Manager = right-click the Windows Task Bar).
 Visual3D is very piggy and wants to use all the memory on a PC, so see what else is running and using memory or CPU resources.